lucasheight/SonnenChargeHq-Adapter/readme.md

 ### Exporting the docker image

 To export the docker image, execute the [export.sh](./service/export.sh) script to add a tar archive in the [./service/dist](./service/dist/) directory.
-I use this to run the container on my Synology NAS.
+I use this to run the container on my Synolgy NAS.

 ### Environment Settings